“I thought you already solved that case!” Was that my dad whispering to me from the great beyond?

 I took a drink of coffee and shook my head.
 Outside, snow was falling and the world was gray.

-“Something’s not right about it," I said.
-"All the records point to him being single, born of an estate owner in Nottinghamshire.
-No mention of being a family man.
-Doesn’t feel right.”
+“Something’s not right about it," I said to Dad.
+"All the convict records point to Samuel Newham being single, born of an estate owner in Nottinghamshire.
+No mention of him being a family man.
+Doesn’t feel right.
+I need further confirmation.”

 “There’s a hint.”
-My companion stood behind my chair as I looked at Ancestry records.
+I sensed my dad nudging me as I looked at Ancestry records.

 “Right.”
 It was an 1825 baptismal record for Sam’s daughter Jane.
-A notation on the handwritten record reminded me that Sam was a wheelwright by trade—a specialized branch of carpentry that made wheels and kept carriages and wagons on the road.
+A notation on the handwritten record reminded me that Sam was a wheelwright by trade—a specialized carpenter who made the wheels that kept carriages and wagons on the road.

 “That bothers me too,” I said.
 “Convict Sam was referred to as a 'laborer,’ which usually means strong back, not skilled hands.”